 All too often, projects begin with too shallow an understanding of what the consumer believes would be ideal.
 In the rush to get products to market, the focus can be reduced to providing an incremental improvement to just one attribute.
 Even worse, the insight upon which the product is designed may be incomplete, resulting in an initiative that makes a small impact in the marketplace.

 An in-depth understanding of the situation will allow you to write concepts with meaningful benefits that address important consumer needs.
-This holistic approach is more likely to result in breakthrough products.
+This holistic approach is more likely to result in breakthrough products and consumer delight.
 Since the ideal and current experience do not change rapidly, the effort spent on gaining this understanding can set the direction for a brand or product for years to come.

 My favorite approaches to helping my clients determine the ideal experience include: